ahmadawji/MessengerWisdom/README.md

 ## Usage

-1. Open the MessengerWisdom app on your device.
+1. Open the MessengerWisdom app on your device by clicking on the app's link https://ahmadawji.github.io/MessengerWisdom/
 2. Receive a daily Hadith on the main screen.
 3. Share the Hadith with others to inspire and spread the teachings.